 - 5G-enabled reductions in connection and transaction issues.

-- Payments allowed by voice, gesture and wearable technology.
+- Payments are allowed by voice, gesture, and wearable technology.

 - Near-field communication enabled technology.